Skip to product information

 Activity experience

-・Open burning (with Bunsai Godai)
+・Open burning (with Bunsai Five)

 ・Formation and participation of limited liability business partnership

-2003 Selected for the Kyoto Exhibition / Received the Japan New Crafts Encouragement Award at the 25th Japan New Crafts Exhibition / Joined the Japan New Craftsmen Association Kinki Chapter / Selected for the All Kansai Art Exhibition / Selected for the 35th Nitten Exhibition
+2003 Selected for the Kyoto Exhibition / Received the Japan New Crafts Encouragement Award at the 25th Japan New Crafts Exhibition / Joined the Japan New Craftsmen Federation Kinki Chapter / Selected for the All Kansai Art Exhibition / Selected for the 35th Nitten Exhibition

 2005 27th Japan New Crafts Exhibition, Tokyo Governor's Award / First solo exhibition (Kyoto Daimaru Department Store Art Salon) / Selected for the 37th Nitten Exhibition

-2007 Selected for the Kyoto Exhibition / Selected for the 29th Japan New Crafts Exhibition / Selected for the 39th Nitten Exhibition / Submitted to the Kyoto Women's University Elementary School 50th Anniversary Ceramic Exhibition
+2007 Selected for the Kyoto Exhibition / Selected for the 29th Japan New Crafts Exhibition / Selected for the 39th Nitten Exhibition / Submitted to the Kyoto Women's University Elementary School 50th Anniversary Ceramics Exhibition

 2008 Selected for the Kyoto Exhibition / Selected for the 30th Japan New Crafts Exhibition / USE Uryuyama.Sculptors.Exhibition (Gallery Maronnier)

-2009 Group exhibition "Mashu Exhibition: Winter Gathering" / Became a member of the Japan New Craftsmen's Association / Exhibited at the 31st Japan New Crafts Exhibition / Kyoto Crafts Artists Association Exhibition Association Encouragement Award / Japan New Crafts Exhibition Kinki Exhibition Yomiuri Shimbun Osaka Head Office Award / Selected for the 41st Nitten Exhibition / Solo exhibition (Kyoto Daimaru Department Store Art Salon) / USE Exhibition 2009 (Gallery Maronnier)
+2009 Group exhibition "Mashu Exhibition: Winter Gathering" / Became a member of the Japan New Craftsmen Federation / Exhibited at the 31st Japan New Crafts Exhibition / Kyoto Crafts Artists Association Exhibition Association Encouragement Award / Japan New Crafts Exhibition Kinki Exhibition Yomiuri Shimbun Osaka Head Office Award / Selected for the 41st Nitten Exhibition / Solo exhibition (Kyoto Daimaru Department Store Art Salon) / USE Exhibition 2009 (Gallery Maronnier)

-2010: Exhibited at the 32nd Japan New Crafts Exhibition / Selected for the 42nd Nitten Exhibition
+2010 Submitted to the 32nd Japan New Crafts Exhibition / Selected for the 42nd Nitten Exhibition

-Exhibited at the 35th Japan New Crafts Exhibition / USE 6 (Gallery Maronnier) / Selected for the 44th Nitten Exhibition
+Submitted to the 35th Japan New Crafts Exhibition / USE 6 (Gallery Maronnier) / Selected for the 44th Nitten Exhibition

-2015 Rinpa 400th Anniversary Exhibition of Japanese Paintings and Crafts by 200 Contemporary Artists (Kyoto Museum) / Heisei Kyo-machiya x Heisei Craftsmen / USE 8 (Gallery Maronnier)
+2015 Rinpa 400th Anniversary Exhibition of Japanese Paintings and Crafts by 200 Contemporary Artists (Kyoto Museum) / Heisei Kyomachiya x Heisei Craftsmen / USE 8 (Gallery Maronnier)

-2017 Solo Exhibition Daimaru Kyoto Art Gallery / USE 10 (Gallery Maronnier)
+2017 Solo Exhibition, Daimaru Kyoto Art Gallery / USE 10 (Gallery Maronnier)

 Climbing kiln damaged